 Vice-Rector, Lodz University of Technology.

 A Polish philosopher, a historian of ideas, a columnist.
-An assistant professor at the Institute of Philosophy and Sociology of the Pedagogical University of Cracow.
 Her research stems from the philosophy of war, applied ethics, social and political philosophy.
 She conducts interdisciplinaty research on the basis of art, literature, history and international law.
 Formerly, a Fellow at Politische Akademie der ÖVP, University of Vienna, IWM – Institute for Human Sciences, Vienna, University of Siegen and the Julius Maximilians University of Würzburg.
 She is a member of the editorial board of the Liberté! magazine.

 The Country Managing Partner of PwC in Poland from 2014.
 Prior to his current role, he was a leader of Assurance Department and for three years he was responsible for non-audit Assurance services in CEE.
 He was also a leader of the Telecommunications, Media and Entertainment Group.
 He has been with PwC since the start of his professional career – his whole career path has been with PwC, including two years in the American office.